 - Venezuelan dude was being examined in the morgue when the doctors noticed he was bleeding, and decided to stitch the wound without thinking there was anything odd (even if bleeding is a luxury of living beings).
 Then he sits on the table, screaming.

-- A russian woman, Fagilyu Mukhametzyanov, suffered a fatal heart attack after waking up during her own funeral, and finding herself surrounded by mourners.
+- In Russia, a woman by the name of Fagilyu Mukhametzyanova suffered a fatal heart attack after waking up during her own funeral and finding herself surrounded by mourners.